What to Expect as Gen Z Enters the Workplace

 It’s first important to understand the divide between millennials and Gen Z.

-With an estimated 10,000 to 12,000 baby boomers reaching retirement age every day, employers face a mounting challenge to attract and retain qualified young talent.
+With an estimated 10,000 to 12,000 baby boomers reaching retirement age daily, employers face a mounting challenge to attract and retain qualified young talent.
 Gen Z is eager to step in and fill those shoes—but they will do it on new and different terms.
 Here are some of the most important things

 Flexibility is paramount